 Next Generation Diameter Signaling Controller

-The BFX Interface Gateway is the Next Generation routing and interworking solution for 2G/3G, 4G/LTE, IMS, Fixed, Wi-Fi, M2M and Number Portability networks.
+The BFX Interface Gateway is the Next Generation routing and interworking solution for 2G/3G, 4G/LTE, IMS, 5G, Wi-Fi, Fixed-Line, M2M, Number Portability and IT.
 BFX is a unique single-design software solution for DRA, DEA and interworking.
 The service orchestration GUI allows users to freely combine protocols with on-board functions to setup advanced service scenarios, without the need for scripting or development.